athem1s/athem1s.github.io/index.md

 layout: splash
 title: "Athemis' Personal Website"
 header:
   overlay_image: /assets/images/mountain.jpg
   image_description: "A photo of a mountain with snow on the top"
 excerpt: "Hi!
 Welcome to my little corner of the web where I post about a wide variety of topics that I'm passionate about."
 author_profile: false
-search: false
 feature_row:
   - image_path: /assets/images/tech.jpg
     alt: "a motherboard without the cpu, this image represents tech"
     title: "Tech"
     excerpt: "hi"
     url: "/categories/tech/"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
+  - image_path: /assets/images/privacy.jpg
+    alt: privacy written with physical letters
+    title: "Privacy"
+    excerpt: "All things related to privacy as a fundamental human right especially in the digital age"
+    url: "/categories/privacy/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
 ---

 # Here you will find blogs about: